Fantastic Voyage (Coolio song)

-"Fantastic Voyage" is a song by American rapper Coolio, released in March 1994 as the third single from his debut album, It Takes a Thief (1994).
-It was later featured on the compilation album Fantastic Voyage: The Greatest Hits and heavily samples "Fantastic Voyage" by Lakeside.
-The song peaked at number 12 on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart, two on the Billboard Hot Rap Singles chart and number three on the Billboard Hot 100.
+"Fantastic Voyage" is a song by American rapper Coolio, released in March 1994 by Tommy Boy Records as the third single from his debut album, It Takes a Thief (1994).
+The song was produced by Bryan "Wino" Dobbs and was later also featured on the 2001 compilation album Fantastic Voyage: The Greatest Hits.
+It heavily samples the 1980 song of the same name by Lakeside, and peaked at number 12 on the US Billboard Hot R&B Singles chart, number two on the Billboard Hot Rap Singles chart and number three on the Billboard Hot 100.
 It sold one million copies domestically and received a platinum certification from the Recording Industry Association of America (RIAA).
+The accompanying music video was directed by F. Gary Gray, featuring a cameo of B-Real of Cypress Hill.

 Content

 According to AllMusic's Jason Lymangrover, "With its infectious 'Slide, slide, slippity slide' chorus, it went unnoticed that his breakthrough single, 'Fantastic Voyage,' was actually a song about escapism."

-Here, as in the artist’s “Gangster's Paradise," Coolio laments the realities of urban black poverty.
+Here, as in the artist’s “Gangster's Paradise", Coolio laments the realities of urban black poverty.
 He writes "Tryin' to find a place... where my kids can play outside without livin' in fear of a drive by."

 Critical reception

-Dr. Bayyan from Cash Box commented, "Phat, thumpin’ bass, funky groove and Coolio’s voice tellin’ the story of gangin’, slingin’ and killin’.
+Larry Flick from Billboard magazine wrote, "Disco-era funk classic is the juice for a raucous, hand-clappin' rap throwdown.
+Coolio darts in and around the rugged baseline with aplomb, alternately using his voice as a percussive instrument and as a source of wordage.
+Hot party record seems assured of a bright sales and radio future."
+Dr. Bayyan from Cash Box commented, "Phat, thumpin' bass, funky groove and Coolio's voice tellin' the story of gangin', slingin' and killin'.
 This song makes successful use of the old Lakeside hit of the same name.
-Unlike many artists, Coolio hasn’t jumped on the jazz tip.
-He’s just as funky as can be, especially on the Timber Mix and the QDIII Mix."
+Unlike many artists, Coolio hasn't jumped on the jazz tip.
+He's just as funky as can be, especially on the Timber Mix and the QDIII Mix."

+Simon Price from Melody Maker named it a song "you should already know" and "a 'One Nation Under a Groove' for the Nineties".
+Brad Beatnik from the Record Mirror Dance Update praised it as "a smart, funky and bold party jam from Coolio and his DJ Wino" and "a possible in-car summer anthem."
+Another RM editor, James Hamilton, described it as "Lakeside-ishly chorused chanting strong P'funky rap" in his weekly dance column.
 Charles Aaron from Spin ranked "Fantastic Voyage" number three in his list of the "Top 20 Singles of the Year", writing, "Sociohistorical groove and hair.
 This man obviously should have his own television show."